January 21, 2019

 Data-as-labour is effectively a rebadging of data as property — one owns one's labour after all.
 Labour is remunerated based on time and/or output at a market value.
 Here, the value is contingent on factors way beyond any conceptualization of work that I know.
 The shoehorning simply serves to connect the treatment of personal and similar data to concerns for the impact on employment of all variety of digital technologies, not least artificial intelligence.
 That might be honourable, but it’s also tenuous at best.

-Moreover, it seems I must privatise the value of my data if others privatise the value derived thereof.
+Moreover, it seems I must privatize the value of my data if others privatize the value derived thereof.
 The authors justify this on the basis that artificial intelligence is centralized, but it need not be of course.
 They also assume that price remains the best way to signal and derive value in this context, yet perhaps we should test other options before reaching such a conclusion.

 Finally, while the authors acknowledge an inevitable decline in value (after a while, yet another human translation adds next to nothing to the accuracy of the cloud translation service), they don’t acknowledge that Deepmind’s AlphaGo Zero has been teaching itself without human-originated data.